ruguevara/dizher/README.md

-# Dizher or AutoDizher
+# Dizher
-Dizher the 8-bit Graphics Converter
+Dizher (or AutoDizher) is the 8-bit Graphics Converter

+Tune in, drop out.